dealenx/docker-lamp-wordpress-workflow/README.md

-# LAMP stack built with Docker Compose
+# LAMP stack for setup Wordpress

 This is a basic LAMP stack environment built using Docker Compose.
 It consists following: